 Familiar with the tax-saving benefits of a health savings account (HSA), and wondering how you can extend those benefits to your family?
 While an HSA is owned by one person, there is a way to tap into those HSA funds for the rest of your family.
 Discover how, and the differences between a family HSA and individual HSA.

-To contribute to an HSA, you must enroll in an eligible High-Deductible Health Plan (HDHP).
+To be eligible to contribute to an HSA, you must enroll in an eligible High-Deductible Health Plan (HDHP).
 The IRS sets annual minium deductibles for individual and family health care coverage, as well as annual out-of-pocket maximums, and usually update those annually based on inflation.